tuobangli/DHR/README.md

-using I-20 to book a visa inverview in Guangzhou ASAP
+using I-20 to book a visa inverview in Beijing ASAP 7